learn-co-curriculum/dsc-decision-trees-with-sklearn-codealong/README.md

 ## Introduction

 In this lesson, we shall cover decision trees (for classification) in python, using scikit-learn and pandas.
 The emphasis will be on the basics and understanding the resulting decision tree.
-Scikit-Learn provides a consisitent interface for running different classifiers/regressors.
+Scikit-Learn provides a consistent interface for running different classifiers/regressors.
 For classification tasks, evaluation is performed using the same measures as we have seen before.
 Let's look at our example from earlier lessons and grow a tree to find our solution.

 ## Objectives
 You will be able to: